SolidifyDemo/GitBasics/Excercises/GitBasics.md

 git commit -m "Updated Readme and commiting to new branch"
 ```

-* Now there is a local branch and local commit which has not been pushed to the remote because currently the new branch is not tracked.
+* Now there is a local branch and local commit which has not been pushed to the remote because the new branch has no upstream branch yet.

 * to get help for the '__branch__' command: